 Handily, you will always be notified via email when somebody replies to comments, meaning that you can always - you guessed it - keep them in the loop.

-Used by companies such as Lyft and MongoDB, Canny is a platform used for capturing feedback in one organised place to inform your products decisions and build better products.
+Used by companies such as Lyft and MongoDB, Canny is a platform used for capturing feedback in one organized place to inform your products decisions and build better products.

 Available with a free 14-day trial, Canny uses a three-step process which allows you to collect feedback from important stakeholders, then plan your roadmap to show what's upcoming and in progress, before finally sharing updates with people to let them know that the features they care about are ready to use.

-The fully fledged version starts at $50 per month for 100 tracked users, rising to $200 per month for 1,000 tracked users.
-If you require more uses than that you can also opt for a custom option that gives you unlimited tracked users and a dedicated account manager - plus a 99.9$ uptime SLA (or service level agreement).
+The fully fledged version caters for 100 tracked users, rising in price per month for 1,000 tracked users.
+If you require more uses than that you can also opt for a custom option that gives you unlimited tracked users and a dedicated account manager - plus an uptime SLA (or service level agreement).